benallfree/puppeteer/README.md

 # Async Request Interception Usage

 You may often have a need to perform async operations in during the request interception.
 Puppeteer automatically pauses request resolution until all handlers complete.
-With puppeteer, this includes waiting for all async operations to resolve.
+This now includes waiting for all async request handler operations to resolve.

 ```typescript
 const puppeteer = require('puppeteer');